ajmark/dinewithdinex/README.md

 ================================
 Term Project for Designing Human Centered Software

-Node.js, MongoDB, Facebook Graph API, Foursquare API, Venmo API, Foundation, jQuery
+Node.js, MongoDB, Facebook Graph API, Foursquare API, Venmo API, Foundation, jQuery, Jade

 ================================
 Overview: An application that will allow students to exchange their blocks & DineX for real money